You might have a number of different feelings when you're told you have cancer. You may feel shocked and upset. You might also feel:

-The physical effects you have will be mainly due to treatment.
-So they will go once the treatment ends.
+The physical effects you have are mainly due to the treatment.
+So they will usually go once the treatment ends.
 One of the most common problems is tiredness.
 This can continue for months after treatment.

 You will lose your hair, which many people find difficult to cope with.
 But it will start to grow back within a few weeks of finishing treatment.
 Remember your hair may not grow back exactly the same as it was before.
 The colour may be slightly different and it may be straighter or curlier than it was before.